 In February 2018, we entered into a global collaboration and license agreement with Kite Pharma, Inc., or Kite, a wholly owned subsidiary of Gilead Sciences, Inc., for the research, development and commercialization of potential engineered cell therapies for cancer.
-The Kite agreement became effective in April 2018 when the waiting periods under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended and other customary closing conditions were completed.
-In this collaboration, we are working together with Kite on a research program under which we are designing ZFNs and AAVs to disrupt and insert certain genes in T cells and natural killer, or NK, cells, including the insertion of genes that encode chimeric antigen receptors, T-cell receptors, and NK-cell receptors directed to mutually agreed targets.
-Kite is responsible for all clinical development and commercialization of any resulting products.
+In this collaboration, we are working together with Kite on a research program under which we are designing ZFNs and adeno-associated viral vectors, or AAVs, to disrupt and insert certain genes in T-cells and natural killer cells, or NK-cells, including the insertion of genes that encode chimeric antigen receptors, T-cell receptors, and NK-cell receptors directed to mutually agreed targets.
+Kite is responsible for all clinical development and commercialization of any resulting products and has announced that they expect to initiate a clinical trial evaluating KITE-037, an allogeneic anti-CD19 CAR-T cell therapy, in 2020.